-Open-Source Wifi Camera
+Open-Source Wifi Camera for Bird Houses

 The idea behind this project is to provide a base platform that can be used in different visual monitoring activities.
 First, it was needed in a birdhouse project where a birdhouse should be monitored over an extended period.